elixirschool/elixirschool/lessons/basics/functions.md

 ### Private Functions

-When we don't want other modules accessing a function we can use private functions, which can only be called within their Module.
-We can define them in Elixir with `defp`:
+When we don't want other modules accessing a specific function we can make the function private.
+Private functions can only be called from within their own Module.
+We define them in Elixir with `defp`:

 ```elixir
 defmodule Greeter do